-The preference for a 120-hour bachelor's degree, as shown in Table 1 (Appendix), is not surprising, nor is the preference for undergraduate degrees over graduate degrees for our group of respondents.
-However, the group surveyed indicated that the most relevant certification, according to the results presented in Tables 2 and 3 (Appendix), is the CPA, which requires 150 hours of education in most states.
+The preference for a 120-hour bachelor's degree, as shown in Table 1, is not surprising.
+The preference for undergraduate degrees over graduate degrees is also not unexpected.
+However, the group surveyed indicated that the most relevant certification, according to the results presented in Table 2, is the CPA, which requires 150 hours of education in most states.
 These results are somewhat puzzling and contradictory.
 If the CPA is the most relevant certification, it would seem that earning a bachelor's degree and 150 hours of education would be the most preferred degree, but that is not the case with the respondents.
-Turning to the additional information provided in Table 3 (Appendix), certifications dealing with a more narrow financial focus (e.g., certified fraud examiner, certified financial planner, certified valuation analyst) are less preferred.
+Turning to the additional information provided in Table 2, certifications dealing with a more narrow financial focus (e.g., certified fraud examiner, certified financial planner, certified valuation analyst) are less preferred.
 These represent expertise in finer business fields and these certifications may be less well-known than the CPA, CIA or CMA.
 As indicated previously, the CMA does not require completion of a bachelor's degree to sit for the exam, but a candidate must earn such a degree within seven years of passing it.
 The CIA requires that candidates hold at least a bachelor's degree, or be a full-time university student in their senior year, prior to sitting for the exam.
 Thus, neither certification requires 150 hours of education.
+The CPA, CIA and CMA are more broad certifications than the others listed, requiring knowledge in a wider field of financial information.

-Results presented in Table 4 (Appendix) are very informative.
+The results presented in Table 3 are very informative.
 Both finance and cost/managerial accounting have means greater than 3, which indicates they are moderately important, deserving of one college course.
 Yet both of these topics are tested extensively on the CMA exam (approximately one-eighth of the exam is devoted to each of these topics).
 It seems that these topics should be ranked as more important for this group of respondents.
-Instead, intermediate accounting has the highest rank.
-These results are supported by factor analysis as shown in Table 6 (Appendix).
+Instead, intermediate accounting is the highest ranked topic.
+These results are supported by factor analysis as shown in Table 5.
 Intermediate accounting is again ranked number one, with cost/managerial accounting loading on the Business Environment factor, which ranked sixth out of seven.
 Finance did not load on any factor and thus was not subject to this additional analysis.
-Table 5 (Appendix) clearly indicates that critical thinking has the highest priority in skill development, followed closely by written, interpersonal, and oral communication skills, which is also not surprising.
-However, project management was ranked tenth out of 18 skills and did not load on any factor, despite recent calls for its inclusion in accounting programs (Stout, West, & Liberatore, 2004, and Kless, 2010).
-Results in Table 7 (Appendix) indicate that Factor 4, Communication, was the number one priority for skill attainment prior to graduation.
+Table 4 clearly indicates that critical thinking has the highest priority in skill development, followed closely by written, interpersonal, and oral communication skills, which is also not surprising.
+However, project management was ranked tenth of out 18 skills and did not load on any factor, despite recent calls for its inclusion in accounting programs (Stout, West, & Liberatore, 2004, and Kless, 2010).
+Results in Table 6 indicate that Factor 4, Communication, was the number one priority for skill attainment prior to graduation.